Dhrubamoy/typpingREPL/README.md

 After all change the api id and api hash in the coading and give a group id. get it by going to any group and then do /id JUST DONT NOW RUN THE REPL.......
+THE ADVANTAGE ARE IT THE BOT WILL SEND MESSAGE LIKE 1,2,3 ONE MESSAGE BY ONE AND THEN AUTOMATICALLY DELETE IT THIS WAY U CAN INCREASE THE MESSAGE.....OF THE GROUP AND SAY ALL THAT U R  A ACTIVE MEMBER THNX ITS A BOT WITHOUT HEROKU LUL LOL SAY ANYTHING BYE